tim1ford/FHIR-SpineCore/pages/explore/resources_overview.md

 Only verified NHS Number SHALL be used with profiles.
 This can be achieved using a spine accredited system, a [Demographics Batch Service (DBS)](https://developer.nhs.uk/library/systems/demographic-batch-service-dbs/) batch-traced record (CSV), or using a [Spine Mini Services Provider (HL7v3)](https://nhsconnect.github.io/spine-smsp/) to verify the NHS Number.

-{% include custom/contribute.html content="Get in touch with careconnect@interopen.org to improve the Prerequisites." %}

 ## 2. Resource API Structure ##
 The FHIR Visitors and Migrants profile API's described in the Explore section of this implementation guide have been structured consistently in the following way:
 - `0.` References